 MEES — Minimum Energy Efficiency Standards — make it unlawful for commercial landlords in England and Wales to let property below a minimum EPC rating.
-The current minimum is band E. The government is consulting on tightening to band C from 1 April 2027 and band B from 1 April 2030.
+The current minimum is band E. The proposed tightening — per the government's June 2026 interim consultation response — is EPC B by 2031 for buildings over 1,000 m², with the earlier EPC C 2027 interim milestone dropped; none of it is yet law.
 Non-compliance penalties reach £150,000 per property per breach, plus a publication penalty that lists the offending landlord.
 This guide explains how MEES works in 2026, what's coming, and why solar PV is the single most effective single-measure route to a 1-3 EPC band uplift in commercial property.

 The MEES timeline at a glance

-The 2027 and 2030 dates remain in consultation as of mid-2026, but the policy direction is clearly toward tightening.
-The Department for Energy Security and Net Zero (DESNZ) has published its proposed implementation framework in "Non-domestic PRS Minimum Energy Efficiency Standards: EPC B implementation".
-Prudent landlords should plan for the 2027/2030 dates as if confirmed — the alternative is rushed expensive retrofit in 2029-2030.
+The 2031 standard remains a proposal requiring secondary legislation, but the policy direction is clearly toward tightening.
+The Department for Energy Security and Net Zero (DESNZ) set out the framework in "Non-domestic PRS Minimum Energy Efficiency Standards: EPC B implementation".
+Prudent landlords of larger buildings should plan against the 2031 date — the alternative is rushed, expensive retrofit late in the decade.

 Penalties — what enforcement actually looks like